DrMarkusVoss/pumla/README.md

   and Unix platform, as I also do not have a Windows test platform at hand anymore.
 It is proven to run on my Macbook (Mojave) with Python 3.8.2 and Raspberry Pi 3 with Python 3.7.3 and pip3.
-- tested with PlantUML library v1.2021.7 (via the PyCharm Plugin "PlantUML integration" version 5.5.1)
-- tested with PlantUML library v1.2022.1 (via the PyCharm Plugin "PlantUML integration" version 5.7.1)
+- tested with PlantUML library v1.2022.6 (via the PyCharm Plugin "PlantUML integration" version 5.16.1)
-- tested with PlantUML library v1.2022.3
+- **needs at least the PlantUML v1.2022.2**, as now use of the %splitstr() preprocessor feature is made that was introduced then

 ### `pumla` Architecture
 The `pumla` Architecture is also documented using `pumla`.